Canadian Idol season 3: Elimination Chart

+Reception

+The season's three-night premiere received 2.3 million, 2.1 million, and 1.8 million viewers, up roughly 25% from season two.
+The finale drew 2.7 million viewers.

 Releases

 Since the Third Season of Canadian Idol, Melissa O'Neil, Rex Goudie, Aaron Walpole and Suzi Rawn have released solo albums.

-Casey LeBlanc, Ashley Leitao and Amber Fleury formed a trio called "Braided".
-Braided released their debut album "Casey, Ashley, & Amber" in 2006.
-They are the second music group to come from an Idol show in the world.
+Casey LeBlanc, Ashley Leitao and Amber Fleury formed a trio called Braided and released their debut album Casey, Ashley, & Amber in 2006.
+They are the second music group to come from an Idol show worldwide.